CMU-SAFARI/Shouji/Hardware_Accelerator/README.md

 ## Running a test:
-To run a test using SLIDER, you need to prepare the following:
+To run a test using Shouji, you need to prepare the following:

 1. Computer that supports PCIe Gen3 4-lane.
 2. Virtex®-7 FPGA VC709 Connectivity Kit.